 Making a Salmon Wellington at home couldn't be easier... or more delicious.
 Imagine a moist and perfectly seasoned piece of salmon tucked away under a creamy spinach filling.
-Then, it's wrapped up in a buttery, flaky crust!
+Then, it's wrapped up in a buttery, flaky puff pastry!
 If you ever want to impress your friends and family, or just have a restaurant-style meal at home - you MUST make this.

 Ingredients